Investing in cryptocurrencies in Australia — what you need to know?

 - When conducting a business, if you use cryptocurrencies to pay for or accept as payment for goods and services, GST is payable.

 - If you are mining bitcoins or other digital currencies, all profits on sales will be part of your assessable income.

-- When you are buying and selling cryptocurrencies as an exchange service, you will pay income tax on the profits and GST will apply on the transactions.
+- When you are buying and selling cryptocurrencies as an exchange service, you will pay income tax on the profits.

 What are some issues when trading on Australian cryptocurrency exchanges?